celery/pytest-celery/docs/userguide/celery-bug-report.rst

 The following snippet can be used as a starting point for a bug report script.
 To use it, just copy and paste it into a new file and run it with pytest.

+The snippet is also part of the `CI system <https://github.com/celery/pytest-celery/actions/workflows/examples.yml>`_.

 RabbitMQ Management Broker
 --------------------------